ai4os/ai4-docs/source/user/overview/auth.rst

 * `AI4EOSC <https://ai4eosc.eu/>`__: AI for the European Open Science Cloud
 * `iMagine <https://imagine-ai.eu/>`__: Imaging data and services for aquatic science

+.. admonition:: External users
+   :class: info

-If you are not a member of them, consider joining by applying to the *Open calls for external usecases*.
-More information about the Calls can be found in their respective homepages.
+   If you are not a member of the above projects, consider joining either one of them by applying to the *Open calls for external usecases*.
+   More information about the Calls can be found in their respective project's homepages.

+   If you were not able to apply in time to an Open Call, you can always try to `reach us <https://ai4eosc.eu/contact/>`__ explaining why and how you would like to use the platform.

-Once you are a member of either platform, you can proceed to create an account.
+Once you are a member of either project, you can proceed to create an account.
-The authentication for the AI4OS stack depends on the platform it is deployed.
+The authentication for the AI4OS stack depends on the project it serves.
-Current supported platforms use the following Identity providers:
+Current projects use the following Identity providers:

 * **AI4EOSC**: :ref:`EGI Check-In (prod)  <user/overview/auth:EGI Check-In (prod)>`
 * **iMagine**: :ref:`EGI Check-In (prod)  <user/overview/auth:EGI Check-In (prod)>`